-A common fiscal policy is the only way to match the US and China's budget arsenal to finance crucial investments on European public goods (green and digital transition, join security and defence).
-The embryo of fiscal union lies in direct subsidies from the Recovery and Resilience Fund from the Next Generation Funds being transferred to the Member States.
-We must continue building the fiscal union, giving continuity to that embryo and launching a Eurozone Treasury that will help to finance the additional efforts that we Europeans must make.
+A common fiscal policy is the only way to match the US and China's budget arsenal to finance crucial investments in European public goods (green and digital transitions, and common security and defence).
+The embryo of fiscal union lies in direct subsidies from the Recovery and Resilience Fund and from the Next Generation Funds being transferred to the Member States.
+We must continue building the fiscal union, giving continuity to that embryo and launching a Euro-zone Treasury that will help to finance the additional efforts that must be made.

 European taxation: it is crucial for the second element of fiscal union that the EU has a sufficient volume of directly received revenues.
-The EU should pivot its tax strategy towards harmonizing corporate tax on large corporations, which also benefit the most from the single market.
+The EU should pivot its tax strategy towards harmonizing corporate tax on the large corporations that benefit most from the single market.
 It would be necessary for at least one percentage point of the minimum corporate rate to directly feed the joint debt amortization strategy of the Next Generation EU.
-The Union must provide itself with a budget equivalent to 3% of GDP of the EU, multiplying the current allocation by three via the generation of its own resources and a harmonization of corporate tax.
+The Union must provide itself with a budget equivalent to 3% of GDP, multiplying the current allocation by three via the generation of its own resources and a harmonization of corporate tax.

-Thirdly, it is urgent that Europe mobilize all available private savings to invest in the European productive fabric instead of exporting it to the United States or China.
+Thirdly, it is urgent that Europe mobilize all available private savings to be invested in the European productive fabric instead of being exported to the United States or China.
 The solutions exist: they involve the unification of the banking and financial systems.

-It is also vital to strengthen the single market, putting an end to competition between States - and the inflation of aid from distinct Member States - in order to create a true industrial policy piloted in an integrated manner.
+It is also vital to strengthen the single market, putting an end to competition between States-and the inflation of aid from distinct Member States-in order to create a genuine industrial policy that is managed in an integrated way.

 Finally, the emerging European economic governance cannot focus solely macroeconomic and fiscal stabilization without taking into account the social dimension.
 For this dimension to be on a par with the economic, monetary and fiscal union the EU's social objectives must be mandatory and social indicators must be incorporated into the European Semester process.
 Maintaining the European social model on the basis of minimum standards throughout the Union, with a solid welfare state and with the objectives of reducing poverty and inequality, constitutes the main strength of the European project compared to the rest of the geographical areas of the world.
-Only in this way will Europe be able to compete against China and the US based on its own values, converting the continent into a benchmark for economic, and fundamentally social, development of the 21st century.
+Only in this way will Europe be able to compete against China and the US based on its own values, converting the continent into a benchmark for economic and social development in the 21st century.

-IN THE FIELD OF INTERNATIONAL TRADE
+INTERNATIONAL TRADE

 In this area, the comparison between Europe, the US and China is favourable to Europe.
-Europe is the most open economy, and therefore the one that can best take the lead in maintaining an open, rules-based market.
+Europe has the most open economy, and therefore the one that can best take the lead in maintaining an open, rules-based market.
 International trade represents more than 50% of the Union's GDP, a much higher proportion than that of the United States (27%) or China (40%).
 The European Union is the first trading partner for 54 countries compared to 48 for China and 24 for the United States.